JonathanFry3/KSolve/README.md

 any seen before.
 This table is the largest of the three large data structures.
 ## Fringe
-The *fringe* is a queue of entries ordered by a lower bound on the total moves required to win from the state implied by the entry.
+The *fringe*, or open list, is a queue of entries ordered by a lower bound on the total moves required to win from the state implied by the entry.
 Each entry (called a *leaf*) is a {move, index of previous move in the move tree} pair.
 This structure serves as the *work queue*, meaning each iteration of the algorithm starts with